×

 If you have not spent a lot of time in Groningen, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Groningen, depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in the city for a long time, have a stable income, and can afford the upfront costs, buying a home may be a good investment.
 Owning a property allows you to build equity, benefit from potential appreciation, and have more control over your living space.
 On the other hand, if you are unsure about your long-term plans, have a limited budget, or prefer flexibility, renting may be a better option.
 Renting a home in Groningen allows you to avoid the responsibilities of homeownership, such as maintenance and property taxes.
 Additionally, renting provides the flexibility to move more easily if your circumstances change or if you decide to explore a different neighborhood.
 It is essential to carefully consider your financial situation, lifestyle preferences, and future plans before making a decision.
-Consulting with a local real estate agent or financial advisor can also help you make an informed choice," replied a member in Groningen.
+Consulting with a local real estate agent or financial advisor can also help you make an informed choice," said one expat who made the move to Groningen.

 What cultural faux pas should I try to avoid making in Groningen?